 This slide continues the discussion on impact-related sub-criteria, specifically element [b] "project has the potential to positively impact on participants and participating organisations, as well as their wider communities".
-The idea of this slide is to underline the importance of timely activities as well as the use of targets and indicators as a means of measuring achievement and impact.
+The idea of this slide is to underline the importance of timely activities as well as the use of targets and indicators as a means of measuring impact.
+It is also an opportunity to discuss the difference between performance indicators (which are normally embedded in the workplan and judged under Quality of Project Design) and Outcome and Impact Indicators.